EBISPOT/GrEBI/README.md

 * All property values that are the identifier of another node in the graph become edges
 * Cliques of equivalent nodes are merged into single nodes

+The resulting graphs can be downloaded from https://ftp.ebi.ac.uk/pub/databases/spot/kg/